pingcap/docs/br/br-usage-restore.md

 ### Restore multiple tables with table filter

-To restore multiple tables with more complex criteria, run the `br restore full` command and specify the [table filters](/table-filter.md) with `--filter` or `-f`.
+To restore multiple tables with more criteria, run the `br restore full` command and specify the [table filters](/table-filter.md) with `--filter` or `-f`.

-Example: Restore data matching the `db*.tbl*` table from the `table-filter/2022-01-30/` directory in the `backup-data` bucket of Amazon S3.
+Example: Restore data matching the `db*.tbl*` table from the `table-filter/2022-01-30/` directory in the `backup-data` bucket of Amazon S3 to the target cluster.

 {{< copyable "shell-regular" >}}